Daniel Tambourine – Owner

-As owner of Crossroads and the head of “Best Behavior” training program, Dan has over thirty years of training experience ranging from dogs and cats to wolves, bears and other exotics, but he specializes in dogs and cases involving aggression and/or fears and is often the “last stop” for owners who have sought help elsewhere with no success.
+As owner of Crossroads and the head of “Best Behavior” training program, Dan has over thirty-five years of training experience ranging from dogs and cats to wolves, bears and other exotics, but he specializes in dogs and cases involving aggression and/or fears and is often the “last stop” for owners who have sought help elsewhere with no success.
 Dan is a member of many behavior and training organizations, including the Association of Pet Dog Trainers (APDT), Delta Society, Animal Behavior Society and the Association of Behavior Analysts.
 Further, he regularly consults with the top national and international behaviorists and trainers to stay abreast of the latest, most advanced techniques.
 In 2012, he joined forces with Bob Bailey to teach trainers the fundamentals of Operant Conditioning using chickens as models (fondly referred to as “Chicken Camp”).
 Dan is an Orange County native and currently resides in Long Beach, CA.

 Diana is a part-time trainer in our Bed, Breakfast, and Training program.
 She has been breeding and showing Boxers for over 14 years under the kennel name “Mircoa.”
 She has competed and titled dogs in AKC Conformation, Obedience, and Agility.
 She has worked as a professional dog trainer since 1990 teaching group classes and conducting private obedience sessions.
 Prior to training dogs, she participated in equine events for almost 30 years in Hunter/Jumpers, Cross-Country, Halter, and Dressage.
 She was a certified CGC Evaluator and has done advanced training of pet therapy dogs.
 Diana has also worked very successfully with dogs that have special needs (deaf dogs).
 Using positive-based training methods, she works with dogs in all facets of our training program.